mockgee/mockgee.com/content/guide/introduction.md

 Below are some of the features of Mockgee:

-  * Web based, centrally avaible to all developers and testers
+  * Web based accessible using any browser to developers and testers
-  * Create mock API in seconds
-  * Support for JSON, XML and TEXT
+  * It supports content JSON, XML, HTML and Text
-  * Signle dashboard to view all mock's APIs
+  * Signle place to view all mock's APIs and reuse it
   * Support for 100% techincal capbility of REST API
-  * Edit features
+  * It supports modification of content, method and resource path
+  * Temporaroy enable and disable functionlity
-  * Auto genration endpoint
+  * Auto genration of endpoint

 <br/>